adityaa2404/Basic-Rag/README.md

 **Theme:** AI in Business

-> RAGify is an intelligent, full-stack application that allows you to chat with your documents.
+> SMART-RAG is an intelligent, full-stack application that allows you to chat with your documents.
 Upload PDFs, text, or Excel files and get instant, context-aware answers using a powerful **Retrieval-Augmented Generation (RAG)** pipeline.
 >
 > **Note:** The current frontend is built with **Streamlit** for rapid prototyping and ease of use.